Alexa's best salesman takes a new job with Control4

 "We want to partner with all of you," Kindel told the crowd.

+"During my time at Amazon, I witnessed the explosive growth in the Smart Home - voice, the most natural interface for the home, has driven consumer demand and acceptance.
+The problem is, getting all those individual products to work together - throughout the entire home is work typical home owners just don't want to do.
+There's too much fragility and complexity for normal folks to deal with."

+"As you add more and more devices, things get more complex," he tells CNET.
+"Even to a nerd like me."

-In doing so, Kindel joins a company that sees lots of room for growth.
+In moving to Control4, Kindel joins a company that sees lots of room for growth.

 "It's right in front of us," Control4 CEO Martin Plaehn tells CNET, describing the pool of potential customers the company seeks to win over.
 "Just in the US, we estimate 17 million households that fit squarely in our demographic."